pingcap/docs/tools/tidb-controller.md

 Use `tidb-ctl schema -h` to get the help information of the subcommands. `schema` has two subcommands: `in` and `tid`.

-- `in` is used to obtain the table structure of all tables in the database through the database name.
+- `in` is used to obtain the table schema of all tables in the database through the database name.
-- `tid` is used to obtain the table structure through the unique `table_id` in the whole database.
+- `tid` is used to obtain the table schema through the unique `table_id` in the whole database.

 #### The `in` command